lfzkoala/CSC510-Project/README.md

 # CSC510-15

-QuestionHelperBot is an intelligent slack chat bot which can deteting questions asked in a conversation and provide necessary help to answer the question.
+QuestionHelperBot is an intelligent slack chat bot which can detete questions asked in a conversation and provide necessary help to answer the question.

 ## Team member